 You can capture the text that users enter into text fields and text areas and pass that text to other pages in the prototype.
 Learn how in the Pass Text to Next Page tutorial.

-You can add hint text to a text field/area using the Hint Text field in the More Properties menu at the top-right of the Interactions pane.
+You can add hint text (also called "placeholder text") to a text field/area using the Hint Text field in the Interactions pane.
 Hint text will appear in a text field/area until the user interacts with it, at which time it will disappear to allow the user to fill in the input as needed.

 You can choose whether the hint text will be hidden after the text field/area has been focused or after the user starts typing.
-Use the Hide After dropdown in the More Properties menu to make your selection.
+Use the Hide After dropdown to make your selection.

 Input Types (Text Fields Only)

 You can give text field widgets different input types to denote their function in a user input form.
-Use the Type dropdown in the More Properties menu in the Interactions pane to select the input type for a text field.
+Use the Input Type dropdown in the Interactions pane to select the input type for a text field.

 Keep in mind that web browsers often apply their own styling to certain types of text fields.
 In addition, when you select a text field on a mobile device, some field types will cause a different type of keyboard to appear, such as a number keypad instead of the alphanumeric keyboard.

 Text field types are a feature of HTML, not an invention of Axure's — we're just giving you access to them.
 As such, you'll find that certain field types are more applicable to working in Axure RP than others.